Moeen Qureshi: Public service, IMF, and World Bank

-Acting Prime Minister of Pakistan
+Caretaker Prime Minister of Pakistan

 In 1993, Pakistan averted a major constitutional crisis when both Prime Minister Nawaz Sharif and President Ghulam Ishaq Khan resigned from their respective offices after an agreement brokered by the Pakistani military.
 The resolution was unique because an elected government had voluntarily stepped down in order to avoid possible military intervention and the resignations came through a constitutional process.

 The Chief of Army Staff, General Abdul Waheed Kakar, and the Chairman of the Joint Chiefs of Staff Committee, General Shamim Alam, witnessed the implementation of the agreement as President Ghulam Ishaq was to be replaced by the Chairman of the Senate, Wasim Sajjad, who took over as the Acting President.

 Meanwhile, Qureshi, who was visiting Singapore in 1993, received a telephone call from President Ghulam Ishaq asking him to form a caretaker, but technocratic, government.
 He reluctantly accepted the offer and returned to Islamabad soon after.
 At the time of his appointment, Qureshi was largely unknown to the public and political circles.
 It was, however, felt that, being a political outsider, he would remain neutral.

 His tenure lasted for a three-month period but saw extensive reforms made by him that were supported by an IMF standby arrangement and significant World Bank lending.
 He initiated a process of "payment culture" that targeted the tax evaders and loan defaulters.
 He also ordered the publication of the list of taxpayers that showed that the country had a small tax base and only a few paid taxes.
 He devaluated the national currency and increased the prices on food and common items.
 He also inaugurated the National Library and highlighted its importance in the political culture of the country.
 Qureshi passed the decree that made the State bank of Pakistan an autonomous body with a view to keep the bank's business operations free from political interference.
 He downsized the administrative machinery, and abolished the discretionary powers of the Prime Minister and the Chief Ministers which allowed them to a lot residential flats and plots to their "favorites".

 The state television, PTV, and Radio Pakistan were made independent and were given the opportunity to air elections freely and impartially.
 It goes to his credit that he undertook various endeavors in such a short period of time and made a serious effort to recover Government dues.

 Despite his attempts to harmonize the economy, Qureshi's main task was to hold nationwide general elections in 1993 to make way for an elected government to form the government.
 In 1993, he oversaw the general elections held that year that witnessed the return of the Pakistan Peoples Party led by Benazir Bhutto.